nwokporochukwuebuka/alx-zero_day/clss84qei00000ajl4mws4z4q.md

 3. Start our Metro bundler 💨💨💨

-    For us to run our project, we need ton start the Metro bundler using the command below:
+    For us to run our project, we need to start the Metro bundler using the command below:

     ```bash
     npm run start